Protecting Structures and Open Areas From Pest Birds

 While sonic deterrents are a valuable tool for keeping pigeons away, they do have limitations and must be used properly for the best results.
 Pigeons can adapt to repetitive sounds if they are not varied, so devices with changing calls or motion triggers work better.

-Ultrasonic devices alone are usually ineffective for pigeons, so it is best to use audible sounds or a combination.
 Correct placement is crucial, as sound coverage depends on range and obstacles.
 Sonic deterrents work best as part of a wider plan that includes visual scarers and physical barriers, especially for persistent pigeons.

 Our Happy Customers